Mimi Hill

+In Season 6, Hill won the Rising Star award and in Season 7 she was the Club’s Best and Fairest winner.
+In 2023 Mimi Hill was elected Co-Vice Captain and continues to be Vice Captain in 2025 alongside fellow midfielder and Carlton Captain Abbie McKay.

 Early life

 Hill played junior football for the Kew Comets in the Yarra Junior Football League for around three years.
 Hill spent two years playing for the Old Scotch Football Club, where was named best on ground while playing for them in the Victorian Amateur Football Association for the premiership.
 Cited as a natural leader from a young age, Hill was appointed the captain of the Oakleigh Chargers in her bottom age year.
 She played 10 games in her first season at the Chargers, where she averaged 16.8 disposals, and 2 in her second, where she averaged 24.5 disposals, only playing 2 due to the impact of the COVID-19 pandemic.
 She represented Vic Metro in the Under 16s championships and 2019 AFL Women's Under 18 Championships.
 She played two games for Vic Metro in 2019, where she averaged 25 disposals a game.

 Hill attended Methodist Ladies College in Kew, Victoria, where she was appointed school captain in both Year 11 and Year 12.